kooparse/bast/README.md

 <br/>
 <br/>

-# ⚠️ This project is not maintained anymore, so careful there.
+# ⚠️ This project is not maintained anymore.
 <br/>
 <br/>